t-d-k/LibreCrypt/docs/plausible_deniability.md

 ### Overview
 </A>

-The subject of "plausible deniability" and transparant encryption systems is a lot more involved than "do my DoxBoxes have any kind of identifying signature?"
+The subject of "plausible deniability" and transparant encryption systems is a lot more involved than "do my containers have any kind of identifying signature?"

 Some people believe they can get "Plausible deniability" by simply claiming that their volume files are _not_ encrypted data: "I don't know _what_ they are - I can't be expected to know every operation that my OS carries out!
 Perhaps it's some corrupt data that the system recovered at some stage?"

-However, while DoxBox files have no 'signature' that identifies them as such, this approach does not offer any significant form of protection because:
+However, while LibreCrypt container files have no 'signature' that identifies them as such, this approach does not offer any significant form of protection because:

   * Encrypted data has high 'entropy' - i.e. it looks like 'random' data - something corrupt files, partial downloads, etc do not have.
 (Recovered data is likely to have some form of recognisable structure, or signature, _somewhere_ within it)
   * Having several GB of high-entropy data stored on your disk, together with an encryption app, is likely to be viewed as "suspicious".